wn-doolittle/caliper-spec/caliper.md

 | items | List&lt;[Entity](#entity)&gt; | The set of items that comprise this Collection. | 0..1 |

 __Requirements__
-* Given that a Caliper Collection represents a generic type it is RECOMMENDED that only subclasses of Collection be employed to represent nodes in the learning graph.
+* Given that a Collection represents a generic type it is RECOMMENDED that only subclasses of Collection be employed to represent nodes in the learning graph.
+* If a generic Collection is included in an [Event](#event) instead of one of its subclasses, the Collection [@type](#type) property MUST be assigned the IRI http://purl.imsglobal.org/caliper/v1/Collection.

 __Subclasses:__ [Assessment](./assessment.md), [Forum](./forum.md), [Thread](./thread.md)